MV Holiday Island

-MV Holiday Island was a Canadian RORO ferry that operates across the Northumberland Strait between the ports of Wood Islands, Prince Edward Island and Caribou, Nova Scotia.
+MV Holiday Island was a Canadian RORO ferry that operated across the Northumberland Strait between the ports of Wood Islands, Prince Edward Island and Caribou, Nova Scotia.
 The vessel was owned by the Government of Canada and was managed and operated by Northumberland Ferries Limited.
+After suffering a serious fire, the ship was broken up for scrap in 2023.

 Construction and design

 The roll-on/roll-off ferry was ordered for construction by the Government of Canada and the vessel's keel was laid down at Port Weller Dry Docks in St. Catharines, Ontario, in April 1970.
 The ship was launched with the name William Pope on 28 June 1970 and later renamed Holiday Island to reflect the vessel's purpose, which was to augment transportation services for summer tourists.
 Construction was completed on 27 April 1971.
 Holiday Island measured 97.9 m long overall and 96.6 m between perpendiculars, with a beam of 20.8 m as built.
 The vessel's length overall increased to 99.06 m and has a draught of 5 m.